Lick Creek, Indiana: Occupation

 By 1840 African Americans owned 780 acre in Orange County.
 Auction records shows that Black settlers were able to live a reasonably comfortable existence as farmers.
 Other listed professions of settlers in the 1850 census included saddlery, shoemaking, peddling, and wagon making.
 The settlement had proximity to the then newly paved Vincennes Trace, which offered access to trade and travelers flowing to and from Louisville and Paoli.
 Black settlers had a cooperative relationship with many of their White neighbors, who would act as witnesses of good character for legal documents such as Indiana's Negro Register, which Black residents of Indiana were required to document themselves in after Indiana's second state constitution required all existing Black and Mulatto residents to register to their counties.
 Black and White residents often interacted and owned land on adjacent parcels.

 Kinship and inter-community marriage played a role in the composition of the community.
 The frequency of marriage licenses issued for people of color in Orange County was around 1 to 3 per year.
 The peak years for marriage licenses were during the 1850s and 1860s, with 17 and 16 applications made in the two decades, respectively.

-In September 1862, seven Black farmers suddenly sold their lands, one of them at a notable financial loss, with 559 acre total acres being sold in the month of September.
+In September 1862, seven Black farmers suddenly sold their lands, one of them at a notable financial loss, with 559 acre total being sold in the month of September.
 The cause of the rapid land disposal is unclear; African American genealogist Coy D. Robbins suggests the considerable financial loss and rapid land disposal indicates duress on the Black landowners.
 Many theories exist for the decline in population around this time, including the draft for the Civil War creating mounting pressures on the Black population, with able bodied men being pulled from their homesteads.
 Archaeologist Ryan Campbell and historian Nicole Etcheson agree that some may have moved to escape the draft; other settlers may have moved due to increasing racist violence by local Southern sympathizer groups like the Copperheads.